 Many people who study business trends connect the emergence of benchmarking with the widespread availability of the computer about three or four decades ago.
 Consulting firms grew into prominence at the same time along with the globalization of industry.
 Obviously, competition on a worldwide basis creates a large database and an increased need to know where the performance of one company ranks in comparison to another.

 The two main types of benchmarking are internal and external.
-While this article looks at benchmarking for HR department procedures, it is also used in many other business arenas.
+While this article looks at HR benchmarks for department procedures, it is also used in many other business arenas.

-This refers to comparing two aspects of an organization.
+This human resource benchmark refers to comparing two aspects of an organization.
 A simple example might be the comparison of the functioning of two employees in terms of productivity and quality of performance.
+They may study the overall employee experience to look at similarities and differences.
 Departments can also be compared to one another to see which has the highest profit ratio.

 If external and internal benchmarking are the trunks, the branches of this process are different kinds of measurements and target organizations.

-This type of benchmarking looks at the metrics ( or statistics) concerning one or more of a company’s processes and how they compare to the processes of other top-rated organizations.
+This type of benchmarking looks at the HR metrics (or statistics) concerning one or more of a company’s processes and how they compare to the processes of other top-rated organizations.
 In HR departments, for example, it might involve looking at ways an employee is on-boarded and whether that process aids in retention.